dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 - Why is 5G Technology so beneficial?
 - How will the fifth generation of mobile communication networks influence our future life?
->  - now your smart phone would be more parallel to the
+>  - now your smart phone would be more parallel to the laptop
-laptop
+>  - more gaming options
+>  - wider multimedia options
+>  - connectivity everywhere
+>  - zero latency
+>  - faster response time
+>  - high quality sound and HD video
-   -
+>  -
 - When is it expected to be implemented?